 Marcella D. Genz, A History of the Eragny Press 1894-1914, Delaware and London 2004, pp.134, 225, reproduced (as full page with surrounding text and borders)

 The wood-engraved design, Ivresse d’Amour [Intoxicated with Love] is one of seven coloured roundels which appear in the Eragny Press publication, Poèmes tirés du Livre de Jade by Judith Gautier, 1911, a slim volume of poems in French, translated from the original Chinese.
-The print, which centres on the figure of a woman in Oriental dress, illustrates the verses where a beautiful attendant named Sy-Ché dances for her king.
+The print, which centres on the figure of a woman, illustrates the verses where a beautiful attendant named Sy-Ché dances for her king.
 Based on studies made of the artist’s daughter, Orovida, the design encapsulates the lines ‘avec une grâce incomparable, des gestes délicats et sans force’ [with an incomparable grace, delicate and gentle gestures], visualised by the curving lines of the position of the woman’s body and the deliberately stylised gesture of the hands.
 Tate’s version of the print is one of a small set of individual proofs, divorced from the original context.
 As was often his habit, Pissarro made a separate edition of twelve intended for sale aside from the one hundred and thirty which appeared as part of the book.
 For a general discussion of the Eragny Press see the ‘Introduction’ and the biographies of Lucien and Esther Pissarro.
 Another illustration from the Livre de Jade project is Mes Yeux Fixes (see Tate, P07099).

 The Eragny Press specialised in the production of complex colour prints that were a significant innovation in the private press revival of this period.
 Colour wood- engraving is a complicated process necessitating making separate blocks, each of which is individually cut and inked with a different colour, which are then printed one on top of another.
 Pissarro brought to the medium a scientific understanding of pure colour in painting inherited from his Impressionist father, Camille, and pursued within his own Neo-Impressionist experiments.
 In particular his interest in the effects of broken colour (the vibrant optical results gained by juxtaposing dabs of contrasting hues) was employed to astonishing effect within his engravings, with the aim being to ‘obtain the maximum of vibrations’ and yet using ‘the smallest possible numbers of colours’.
 By mottling the surface of hard boxwood blocks, and by layering the inks wet on wet, he obtained a unique and subtle chromatic effect not usually seen in colour wood engraving.
 The choice of the hues was of critical importance.
 Handwritten colour notes in the ‘studiobook’ of Eragny wood-engravings kept by Lucien and Esther (Ashmolean Museum, Oxford), reveal that Pissarro mixed his colours with extreme care to achieve exactly the right tone and shade for each proof.
 For the five block colour print, Ivresse d’amour, the pale orange tint appears to be a mixture of ‘a little brown rouge and burnt sienna for red’.
 In a letter to J.B.
 Manson dated 27 March 1913, Pissarro explained something of his methods in relation to colour: